 The Keystone operator must repay some — not all — of the tax dollars spent on its Kansas oil spill

-Crews continue to remove oil from several miles of Mill Creek that are now blocked off from the rest of the creek.
+Crews in north-central Kansas continue to remove oil from several miles of Mill Creek that are now blocked off from the rest of the creek.
 Contamination downstream is decreasing.

 When the Keystone pipeline burst in rural Kansas last month, county workers rushed to build an emergency dam on Mill Creek.